hrs/recipes/recipes/sichuan-braised-eggplant.md

 Combine salt with 2 quarts water in a medium bowl.
 Add eggplant, skin-side up, and set aside to soak for 10-20 minutes.

-Combine chilis, vinegar, sugar, and soy sauce.
+Combine chilis, sugar, vinegar, mirin, and soy sauce.
 Add corn starch, stirring until dissolved.

 Drain eggplant and pat dry with paper towels.